Support Home > Reference Information > Attribution Overview

 • All other impression types (any other tracked impressions)

-2. Standard Fingerprinting
+2. Standard Modeled

 • Completed View (this is an impression type, defined by each network, often referring to a completed video view)